 '''

 / This method increments the real part by a value

 passed as argument.
 Note that the method modifies

 the receptor

 /

 public Complex addReal(double c) {

 real += c;

-return this;
+return this; // returns the receptor object

 }

 '''

-We must be careful if we want to create one complex number as a copy of the other, since the next assignment expression will not do it:
+We must be careful if we want to create one complex number as a copy of the other, since the assignment expression shown below will not do it:

-'''

 Complex e = a;

-'''

 This will make just e to be a reference to the same object referenced by a (see section 13.3).
-This means that if we increment e, then a will be incremented also.
+This means that if we increment e, then a will be incremented too.

-In order to create a new complex number, we should use a constructor, as follows:
+In order to create a new complex number, we should use a constructor as follows: